wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 <iframe src="https://giphy.com/embed/ne3xrYlWtQFtC" width="240" height="205" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 This area lies on the eastern side of the house and thus is shaded on its western side.
 This results in it being partially or fully shaded for ~6hrs per day, depending on the time of year.
 The eastern side is also partially shaded by the neighbors house, but to a much smaller degree.
 The backyard is open on the southern and northern sides.
 All of this is useful information for future planning plant selection and placement.

+## Special Features 🔎

+This space has a few special features that are worth highlighting on their own.

+### Raised Beds

+Firstly I have three raised beds, one 'twin' bed and a single large bed.
+The twin bed is enclosed using leftover concrete blocks while the large single bed is enclosed with scrap pieces of wood.
+All beds are filled with a layered mixture of dried grass, branches and leaves, potting mix, compost and topped off with dried grass as a mulch.

+**Pictures of raised beds**

+### Compost Space

+I have created a composting space for my kitchen scraps, cut grass and garden clippings using a few discarded pallets.
+Composting is something so simple and useful that everyone should be doing it....[right now](https://blog.edisonnation.com/2015/08/10-benefits-of-composting/https://blog.edisonnation.com/2015/08/10-benefits-of-composting/).
+It's so important that I will do a whole blog post on it😲.